alexmiller63/health-information/protector.md

 ## Morning Medications

-### Taken
+### Taken — New Sequence

-- Depakote — 500 mg (2 × 250 mg)
+1. Depakote — 500 mg (2 × 250 mg)

-- Sertraline — 25 mg
+2. Sertraline — 25 mg

-- Atenolol — 100 mg
+3. Atenolol — 100 mg

-- Amlodipine — 10 mg
+4. Amlodipine — 10 mg

-- Losartan — 100 mg
+5. Losartan-HCTZ — 100 mg/12.5 mg

-- Allopurinol — 300 mg
+6. Allopurinol — 300 mg

-- Oxybutynin ER — 10 mg
+7. Oxybutynin ER — 10 mg

-- Aspirin — 81 mg
+8. Low-dose aspirin — 81 mg

+- Prednisolone acetate eye drops — morning dose taken

 ### Pending

-- Prednisolone acetate eye drops — morning dose

 - Omeprazole — 20 mg, planned for 11:00 AM before lunch

-## Medication Change
+## Medication Changes

-Depakote morning dose has been increased to:
+### Depakote Dose

+Depakote is now:

-- Morning: 500 mg (2 × 250 mg)
+- Morning — 500 mg (2 × 250 mg)

-- Evening: 500 mg (2 × 250 mg)
+- Evening — 500 mg (2 × 250 mg)

-- Total daily dose: 1,000 mg
+- Total daily dose — 1,000 mg

+### Morning Medication Sequence

+Depakote has been moved to the **first position** in the morning medication sequence.

+Reason: the morning dose recently changed from one tablet to two tablets.
+Moving Depakote to a new position provides a reminder that something about the medication has changed and helps reinforce taking both tablets.

+### Losartan-HCTZ Correction

+Current medication confirmed as:

+**Losartan-HCTZ — 100 mg/12.5 mg**

+This corrects the earlier record that listed plain losartan.

 ## Notes

 Discussed the possibility of lithium being added to the existing medication regimen.
 No lithium has been started.

-Plan is to discuss it further if Gloria raises it at a future visit.
+Because the current blood-pressure medication contains hydrochlorothiazide (HCTZ), this interaction would need to be specifically discussed with the prescriber if lithium is considered.

 ---

-**Report status:** Morning report in progress.
-Update later today after pending medications and additional observations are recorded.
+**Report status:** Morning measurements and routine completed.
+Omeprazole remains scheduled for 11:00 AM before lunch.
+Additional information can be added later today.